 Lower Manhattan Walking Tour

-The best way to see the sights in Lower Manhattan is on a self-guided walking tour.
+The best way to see the sights in Lower Manhattan on a New York Low Budget Trip is on a self-guided walking tour.
 The district is highlighted by historic places, iconic buildings and poignant memorials.
 The 1.5-mile walk begins at The Battery and ends at The Oculus – and we have highlighted the best sights to see along the way.
 The walk should take about 1-2 hours.
 Below you will find a map of Lower Manhattan sights, but you can use this link to Google Maps for walking directions.

 Charging Bull on Bowling Green